pousse-cafe/pousse-cafe/README_DEV.md

 ## Snapshot release

-Deployment is automatically handled by Travis (see .travis.yml for details).
+Deployment is automatically handled by Travis (see .travis.yml for details) except for the archetype.

+The archetype package needs to be deployed separately:

+    ( cd pousse-cafe-simple-meta-app/ ; ./scripts/archetype_mvn.sh deploy )

 ## Other releases

 Deployment is manual (because of package signing).

 ``mvn deploy -Ppousse-cafe-release`` where ``pousse-cafe-release`` profile enables the generation of source and javadoc packages as well as the signing of all artifacts.
 Note that ``settings.xml`` file needs to contain related profile section to configure GPG.
 For instance:

     <profile>
       <id>pousse-cafe-release</id>